Loading...

 Painting contractor licenses in Arkansas must be renewed annual.
 Ensure all insurance and bonding requirements remain current between renewal periods.
 EPA RRP certification must be renewed every 5 years.

-License is required for projects valued at $50,000.
+License is required for residential projects over $2,000 and commercial projects over $50,000.

 EPA Lead Renovation, Repair, and Painting (RRP) Rule certification is required for work on pre-1978 homes that disturbs lead-based paint.
 This is a federal requirement that applies in all states.